UCB-Psychology-QuACK/site/QuACK2025/QuACK2025.md

 ### Schedule

-We will meet weekly on **Mondays from 10am - 12pm PST in BWW 1213**.
+We will meet weekly on **Mondays from 10am - 12pm PST in BWW 1211**.
 First session September 8th!

 Each session will start with a live demo focusing on fundemental data skills.
 We will then work independently and in groups to apply these skills to real data.
 Finally, we will finish each session with a group discussion centering around challenges you faced working with the data and ways to address and overcome these challenges.

 As you will see, the sessions build on each other.
-If you miss a session, we encourage you to watch the recording and try the practice problems on your own.
+If you miss a session, we encourage you to look at the slides and try the practice problems on your own.

 |  Week | Topic | practice materials | live demo script & answer key | slides |
 | ------|-------|------- |  ------|-------|